 The screens are black and white although there are new ones coming in colour.
-We also note that in the US the new technology comes out at least a year in advance.
-Not so helpful to our UK authors or others around the world.
+We also note that in the US the new technology comes out at least a year in advance so not so helpful to our UK authors or others around the world.
 Books are not interactive with the ability to add sounds, videos or anything else that could bring your book alive especially with children’s books.

 You can sign up to Amazon yourself and either copy and paste your book or upload a mobi file.
-If you have your book converted to eBook with Help For Writers, we can convert your eBook to mobi.
-This way you can still use your own direct KDP service if you wish.
+If you have your book converted to eBook with Help For Writers, we can convert your eBook to mobi so you can still use your own direct KDP service if you wish.
 There is no cost for that.